As a responsible dog owner, you want your pup to be a healthy weight, right? Here’s the thing: Many pups struggle with maintaining a “good” weight.

-You can also fatten up your pup by giving it high-fat treats like all-natural peanut butter.
+You can also fatten up your pup by giving it high-fat treats like all-natural dog-safe peanut butter.
 Many pups love carrots with peanut butter.
 Avoid giving your pup peanut butter with extremely acidic foods because they could cause gastrointestinal problems.

 3. What foods are high in fat for dogs?

 The most common healthy foods that are high in fat for dogs include avocados, cottage cheese, quinoa, natural Greek yogurt, peanut butter, olive oil, whole eggs, salmon, sardines, pumpkin seeds, and sunflower seeds.

 The great thing about these “good” fats is that they will fatten up your pup in a healthy way.
 Most vets will strongly recommend that you feed your dog food that’s high in fat, but you should always consult with your vet to be absolutely sure.

 Most dogs don’t gain weight fast.
 According to many vets, a pup could take a few months to gain around 20 pounds.
 If a dog is severely malnourished, it can take up to six months to fatten up a pup.

 For a better estimate, consult with your vet.
 A vet will probably say that your pup shouldn’t gain weight too fast due to possible joint damage.